seabbs/EstZoonoticTB/README.md

 wild).
 Tooling includes functions for linking the built in datasets (built with the aim of accommodating external data sources), data mappping functions, and conveniance functions for manipulating the linked datasets.
+The long term aim of the package is to provide a suite of data and tools that can be used to iteratively improve the estimation of global zoonotic TB burden.
+A secondary aim is to provide a user friendly interface to zoonotic TB relevant data in order to help spread awareness of zoonotic TB.
 See the package vignettes for further details.

 ## Installation